SeyiA91/datasciencecoursera/Course_4/week1_project/README.md

 ## Making Plots

 Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.

 The four plots that have been constructed can be produced from the four files ending with the file extension _.R_.
 To run a script, simply call the `source()` function in your console